 PTSD Treatment Options

-Here's the bad news first: PTSD sucks.
+Here's the bad news: PTSD sucks.
 The good news: PTSD is a highly treatable condition.

 If you're at a point where you are considering therapy, it's probably safe to bet you're struggling day to day.
 I'm also willing to bet that you'd like to know something is available to help you and give you some relief.
 The treatments I offer are evidence-based and shown to be effective.
 Please know that help is available.

 PE is a one-on-one treatment for PTSD.
 A course of PE lasts 10 weeks, 90 minutes each session.
 It has been widely researched and it is a front-line treatment for PTSD.
 During a course of PE, you will learn how to gradually approach traumatic memories as well as things in your life you may be avoiding.
 Approaching, instead of avoiding, will greatly reduce your PTSD-related symptoms and improve your day-to-day living.
 PE may be a good fit if you spend a lot of time avoiding people, places, things, or dealing with painful memories.
 It's also helpful if you spend a lot of time being on high-alert, hyper-vigilant, or feeling fearful in situations where you once felt comfortable.

 CPT is a one-on-one treatment for PTSD.
 A course of CPT lasts 12 weeks, 60 minutes each session.
 This is a therapy that has been widely researched and is considered a front-line treatment for PTSD due to its effectiveness.
 During a course of CPT, you will examine the impact your trauma history has had on your thoughts, feelings, and behaviors.
 You will learn to evaluate places in your thinking where you've gotten stuck, and in turn, be able to shift how you feel and behave.
 CPT can be particularly helpful if you struggle a lot with self-blame, shame, and guilt.